LionelBeato/fintech-win-02-21/capstone/README.md

 I highly recommend creating a system to track tasks and issues.
 Utilize **Trello** or **Github Project** kanban boards in order to neatly and efficiently keep track of what needs to be done what has been done.

+The milestones you defined in your proposal should more or less align neatly with the idea of **sprints**.
+Incorporate working in sprints to better focus on achieving specific outcomes.

 ## Resources

 - [Sprint Book](https://www.thesprintbook.com/)